The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: Foulkes' conjecture and plethysm coefficients

 \section{Foulkes' conjecture and plethysm coefficients}

-We let $\mathfrak{S}_{n}$ denote the symmetric group on $n$ letters.
+We let $\Sym _{n}$ denote the symmetric group on $n$ letters.
 The combinatorics underlying the representation theory of the partition algebras and symmetric groups is based on (integer) compositions and partitions.
 A \emph{composition} $\lambda $ of $n$, denoted $\lambda \vDash n$, is defined to be a sequence of non-negative integers which sum to $n$.
 If the sequence is weakly decreasing, we write $\lambda \vdash n$ and refer to $\lambda$ as a \emph{partition} of $n$.
-We let $\mathscr{P}(n)$ denote the set of all partitions of $n$ and we let $\mathscr{P}_1(n)$ denote the subset of those partitions whose parts are all strictly greater than 1.
+We let $\mathscr{P}(n)$ denote the set of all partitions of $n$ and we let $\mathscr{P}_1(n)$ denote the subset of those partitions whose (non-zero) parts are all strictly greater than 1.
+(We shall not write down the zero parts.)
+We say that a partition $\lambda=(\lambda_1,\lambda_2,\lambda_3,\dots,\lambda_\ell)$ has {\em depth} equal to $\lambda_2+\lambda_3+\dots+\lambda_\ell$.
+We write $\emptyset$ for the unique partition of zero.

-Associated to each partition $\lambda$ of $n$, we have a right simple $\mathbb{C}\mathfrak{S}_{n}$-module, often referred to as a {\em Specht} module.
-An explicit construction of these modules is given in \cite[\S4]{james}, where it is shown that the Specht modules provide a complete set of irreducible $\CC\mathfrak{S}_{n}$-modules indexed by the partitions of $n$.
+Associated to each partition $\lambda$ of $n$, we have a simple right $\mathbb{C}\Sym _{n}$-module, often referred to as a {\em Specht} module.
+An explicit construction of these modules is given in \cite[\S4]{james}, where it is shown that the Specht modules provide a complete set of irreducible $\CC\Sym _{n}$-modules indexed by the partitions of $n$.

-Now let $m,n\in \mathbb{N}$ and consider the symmetric group $\mathfrak{S}_{mn}$.
-Given $\lambda$ and $\mu=(m_1^{n_1},m_2^{n_2},\dots, m_\ell^{n_\ell}) $, partitions of $ mn$, we suppose that $m_1>m_2> \dots >m_\ell$.
-Associated to $\mu$ we have a subgroup
+Now let $m,n\in \mathbb{N}$ and consider the symmetric group $\Sym _{mn}$.
+Given $\lambda$ and $\boldsymbol\mu=(m_1^{n_1},m_2^{n_2},\dots, m_\ell^{n_\ell}) $, partitions of $ mn$, we suppose that $m_1>m_2> \dots >m_\ell$.
+Associated to $\boldsymbol\mu$ we have a subgroup

-and we define the generalised plethysm coefficient $ p_{\mu,\lambda}$ to be the multiplicity of ${\sf S}(\lambda)$ as a composition factor of the permutation module $\ind^{\mathfrak{S}_{mn}}_{\prod_i \mathfrak{S}_{m_i}\wr \mathfrak{S}_{n_i} }(\Bbbk)$,
+and we define the generalised plethysm coefficient $ p_{\boldsymbol\mu}(\lambda)$ to be the multiplicity of ${\sf S}(\lambda)$ as a composition factor of the permutation module $\ind^{\Sym _{mn}}_{\prod_i \Sym _{m_i}\wr \Sym _{n_i} }(\Bbbk)$,

-In the special case of a rectangular partition, $\mu=(m^n)$, the subgroup above specialises to be $\mathfrak{S}_{m}\wr \mathfrak{S}_{n}$ and we hence obtain the classical plethysm coefficients $p_{(m^n),\lambda}$ defined explicitly in the introduction.
+In the special case of a rectangular partition, $\boldsymbol\mu=(m^n)$, the subgroup above specialises to be $\Sym _{m}\wr \Sym _{n}$ and we hence obtain the classical plethysm coefficients $p_ {(m^n)}(\lambda)= p((n),(m),\lambda)$ defined explicitly in the introduction.